YanChen-Emily/Deep-Learning-Stanford-CS230/practical aspects about deep learning.md

 - Gradient checking verifies closeness between the gradients from backpropagation and the numerical approximation of the gradient (computed using forward propagation).

 - Gradient checking is slow, so we don't run it in every iteration of training.
 You would usually run it only to make sure your code is correct, then turn it off and use backprop for the actual learning process.

+### SGD (stochastic gradient descent)

+Stochastic Gradient Descent (SGD) is equivalent to mini-batch gradient descent where each mini-batch has just 1 example.
+The update rule that you have just implemented does not change.
+What changes is that you would be computing gradients on just one training example at a time, rather than on the whole training set.